-Reeves, although born in Texas, severed his ties with the state in the 1850s when an argument over a game of cards with his young master, George Reeves, turned violent.
-Reeves pummeled George, who went on to become speaker of the Texas House of Representative in 1881, and fled across the border into what was then Indian Territory and now is Oklahoma.
+Reeves, although born in Arkansas, severed his ties with the state of Texas in the 1850s when an argument over a game of cards with his young master, George Reeves, turned violent.
+Reeves pummeled George, who went on to become speaker of the Texas House of Representative in 1881 and fled across the border into what was then Indian Territory and now is Oklahoma.

 He instantly became a fugitive, passing the next 10 years among the Five Civilized Tribes, his nephew, Paul L. Brady, said in a telephone interview from Atlanta.
 His time there also came in handy when Reeves began his law enforcement career.

 "There was a great deal of distrust of the white man among the Indians," said Brady, 70, who is writing a Reeves biography.
 "Bass was able to make a lot of friendships out of that.
 He learned the land and all the potential hideouts."